amethyst-lemon/2_5D_Circus/README.md

 ## Game elements
+Main menu
+Options
+Leaderboard
+Game character selection
+Game board play field in 3D

 ## How to play
+### To start the game
+Select play from main menu and choose one of the player characters.
+Enter your player name and press on the play button.

+### Playing on the game board
+When on the game board, wait for your turn and click on the dice.
+Your character will move automatically according to the dice roll.

+### Gameplay elements
+There are Good and Bad spots on the game board.
+Each of them gives a different number of points.
+Good spots add points but the Bad spots remove them

 ## Future update ideas
 - Polish the game way more
 - Add an in-game option to change game player count and add names for each character
+- Add more game elements like item pick-ups, shortcuts and player interactions
+- Game board generation to make the game re-playable